CBS Laboratories: History and significant technological achievements

 At the same time, CBS Laboratories developed a solid-state character generator, a crucial component of the VIDIAC (Visual Information Display and Control) system built for the Air Force by a collaboration of several companies.
 Known as the "magnetic memory character generator," this component was responsible for storing and retrieving high quality alphanumeric characters, which was essential for the high-speed data display.

 Electronic Video Recording was announced in 1967.

 In 1966, the CBS Vidifont was invented.
 It was the first electronic graphics generator used in television production.
 Brought to the marketplace at the NAB in 1970, it revolutionized television production.

 The minicam was developed for use in national political conventions in 1968.

 In 1971, a backwards-compatible 4-channel encoding technique was developed for vinyl records, called SQ Quadraphonic, based on work by musician Peter Scheiber and Labs engineer Benjamin B. Bauer.

 That same year, CBS Labs Staff Scientist Dennis Gabor received the Nobel Prize in Physics for earlier work on holography.
 Upon Peter Goldmark's retirement, also in 1971, Senior Vice President Renville H. McMann assumed the role of Labs President.

 Called the "Photograph of the Century" by space scientists, this first close-up picture of the crater Copernicus taken by the Lunar Orbiter was scanned and digitized by the CBS Laboratories film scanning system and transmitted back to Earth.

 At the same time that CBS Laboratories developed technologies for the CBS Television Network, it also took on similar work for the Government.
 CBS Laboratories was selected by NASA Manned Spacecraft Center to provide the voice recorder for the Gemini space program (1964 - 1966).
 The Labs designed and built a very small (2.5 in square x .415 in thick) and reliable onboard voice recorder.
+CBS also generated and aired simulations and animations of some NASA space missions during their coverage.

 An aerospace qualified film scanning system, consisting of a CBS Laboratories Line Scan Tube was developed for the Lunar Orbiter program to read out the processed film images taken by the Orbiter for transmission back to Earth.

 The CBS Laboratories Reconotron all-electrostatic image dissector tube was developed for the 1964 Mariner IV Mars mission as an azimuth star tracker, then was modified for the 1967 Mariner V Venus mission in order to withstand the intense planetary illumination.
 The sensor was further modified for the 1969 Mariner mission to Mars to survive the more severe launch environment and to provide greater capability for automatic search, identification, and tracking.